Zakaria1986/php-programing-ref/README.md

 ## Diving into PDO Stuff:

-This is were php and database working togather to create a dynamic application.
+Concpets about php and database working togather to create a dynamic application.